vuetifyjs/vuetify/packages/docs/src/pages/en/features/global-configuration.md

 </alert>

-In addition properties, Vuetify allows you to set global classes and styles that are applied to all components; included nested default configurations.
-While this feature works for defaults of regular Vuetify components, it is especially useful when creating [virtual components](/features/aliasing/#virtual-component-defaults).
+Define global classes and styles that are applied to an individual component or globally.
+This makes it extremely easy to customize the look and feel of your application using [virtual](/features/aliasing/#virtual-component-defaults) or [built-in](/components/all/) components.

-The following example demonstrates how to set a global class and style for a core Vuetify component and an aliased one:
+The following example creates an alias of the [v-btn](/components/buttons/) component and modifies some of its defaults:

 ```js { resource="src/plugins/vuetify.js" }
 import { createVuetify } from 'vuetify'